milsosa/flow-wing/README.md

 const options = {
   resultsAsArray: true,
   abortOnError: true,
-  concurrency: Infinity,
+  concurrency: Infinity, // Infinity = no limit
   name: 'unnamed'
 };
 ```

 - `resultsAsArray` - To return the values as array when the passed tasks are an object
 - `abortOnError` - Whether abort Flow's execution on error or not.
-When false all the occurred errors will be available on the `data.errors` array.
+When `false` all the occurred errors will be available on the `data.errors` array.
-- `concurrency` - Parallel execution concurrency, Infinity = no limit.
-For
+- `concurrency` - Flow's execution concurrency.
 - `name` - Flow's name, used only for debuggability

 ### Context